Can You Play a Guitar with Rusty Strings? (The Truth)

 How long do guitar strings take to rust?

 If you play your strings like the typical person, they could last you 90 days (about three months).
-This, of course depends greatly on your maintenance procedures.
+This, of course, depends greatly on your maintenance procedures.

 Conclusion

 To sum everything up, keeping your strings in good condition helps keep the sound quality of your guitar in tune.
 For this reason, it’s always advisable to clean the strings regularly.
 If you notice any rust on the strings or corrosion on them, then it is time for a replacement.
 In case you do not feel like cleaning and replacing the strings, buy new ones.
+So, how often do you replace your strings?

 Key takeaways